 The biggest roadblock to the widespread, mainstream adoption of electric vehicles is range.
 We’re typically seeing 300 miles or less for most EVs on the market, which is more than enough for daily driving, but still not enough to put range anxiety to rest.
 Because of a battery packs incredible weight, there’s a balance that EV makers have to find.
 Less weight means less energy needed to move the car, but also less overall range.
 Add more battery to get more range and you’ve increased the weight and amount of energy needed to move.
 But what if we could take some of that weight out of the equation?
 Imagine a car that has no battery pack because the car’s structure is the pack?
-Let’s explore “massless” energy storage and how a recent breakthrough could be a dramatic shift in how we can store energy in phones, planes, cars… you name it.

 A team at the Chalmers University of Technology in Sweden has successfully created a battery with carbon fiber as a structural electrode.
 What this means is a battery that can act as actual structure for a device.
 There’s no separate battery pack when the structure itself is the pack.
 But a structural battery isn’t exactly a new idea.
-This breakthrough is different, but to understand why it has so much promise let’s take a quick step back.
+This advance is different, but to understand why it has so much promise let’s take a quick step back.

 This concept is widely used in aerospace applications, in which weight is a major driving factor.
 On passenger planes, for example, fuel tanks are usually integrated into the wings, and even when there are also tanks inside the aircraft’s body, the wing tanks are used primarily.